+Centers shall provide all new students with:

 - a.
-Centers shall provide all new students with a variety of career exploration experiences designed to assist them in understanding the factors that influence career choice so that they may make informed selections of career goals.
-At a minimum, career exploration shall include information and practical experiences. - 1.
+A variety of career exploration activities designed to provide information and practical experiences that assist students in understanding various factors to consider when making a career choice and setting career goals, including: - 1.
 Using labor market information to identify and assess career opportunities - 2.
 Recognizing the relationship of goal setting to career planning - 3.
 Understanding the importance of education and training to career success - 4.
 Applying employability and information technology skills to be successful in the workplace - 5.
-Assessing interest, aptitude, and values to assist in identifying career choice - b.
-An overview of center vocational offerings in each vocation in which the student expresses an interest.
+Assessing personal interests, aptitudes, and values to assist in making a career choice - b.
+An overview of center career technical offerings in each area in which the student expresses an interest.
 This overview shall include information on the following subjects: - 1.
 Wages - 2.
-Working conditions - 3.
-Required training and academic skills needed - 4.
+Working conditions, including physical requirements - 3.
+Required technical training and academic skills - 4.
 Advancement potential - 5.
-Related vocational offerings and careers - 6.
-Employment outlook, labor market information, and available placement services for the careers offered in the geographical areas to which the students are likely to return - 7.
-Workplace tours, job shadowing and/or employer presentations on career opportunities to acquaint students with working conditions, settings and expectations - 8.
-Practice of general safety
+Related career technical offerings, postsecondary training, and related careers in the industry - 6.
+Industry-recognized certifications - 7.
+Employment outlook, labor market information, and available placement services offered in the geographical areas to which the student is likely to return

-- 9. Use of hand tools - 10.
+- 8. Practice of general safety - 9.
+Use of hand tools - 10.
 Equipment safety - c.
-Structured hands-on experience for each vocation in which the student expresses an interest.
-No hands-on experience with power tools or moving equipment shall be allowed except under the direct supervision of the instructor. - d.
-Goal-setting activities and career counseling to assist students in making vocational selections. - e.
-A visit to the nearest One-stop career center to acquaint students with the career exploration, training and job placement services available to them.
-If a One-stop is not available in the vicinity, students shall access a virtual One-stop via the Internet.
+Work-based learning experiences (see Chapter 3, Appendix 308), such as: - 1.
+Structured hands-on experience for each career technical area in which the student expresses an interest.
+No hands-on experience with power tools or moving equipment shall be allowed except under the direct supervision of the instructor. - 2.
+Workplace tours, employer presentations, and job shadowing to help students refine their career objectives and focus on a specific career technical area. - d.
+Goal-setting activities and career counseling to assist students in making informed choices on career technical areas to consider. - e.
+A visit to the nearest One-Stop career center to acquaint students with career exploration, training, job placement, and other services and resources available to them.
+If a One-Stop is not available in the vicinity, centers shall provide opportunities for students to access a virtual One-Stop via the Internet.